WVRN-TV

-WVRN-TV, UHF analog channel 63, was an independent television station licensed to Richmond, Virginia, United States.
-It was on the air from November 24, 1984 to September 8, 1988, first as a religious station, then a general entertainment independent station.
+WVRN-TV (channel 63) was an independent television station in Richmond, Virginia, United States.
+It operated from November 24, 1984, to September 8, 1988, first as a religious station, then a general entertainment independent station.

 History

 The Christian Broadcasting Network received a construction permit for a television station in Richmond on June 27, 1980.
 The station, which took the WRNX call sign, was to adopt a general entertainment format with cartoons, sitcoms and westerns, as well as religious shows, similar to its other independent stations, including flagship WYAH-TV in Hampton Roads (now WGNT).
 It was also to run Pat Robertson's The 700 Club three times a day.

 However, in 1982, CBN sold WRNX to National Capital Christian Broadcasting, owner of WTKK in Manassas, Virginia, for $34,500.
-National Capital launched the station on November 24, 1984 as WTLL, airing religious programming previously shown on WRLH-TV.
+National Capital launched the station on November 24, 1984, as WTLL, airing religious programming previously shown on WRLH-TV.
 The format featured such Christian programming as The PTL Club, Jimmy Swaggart and many televangelists.
-For about 7 hours a day weekdays and Saturdays, WTLL featured a mix of classic sitcoms, westerns, and some children's programs, including some recent cartoons on weekdays.
+For about seven hours a day weekdays and Saturdays, WTLL featured a mix of classic sitcoms, westerns, and some children's programs, including some recent cartoons on weekdays.
 The station was about 60% Christian and 40% secular.
 On Sundays, the station only ran Christian programming.

 National Capital sold WTLL to Sudbrink Broadcasting for $3 million on March 31, 1986.
 The station changed its call letters to WVRN-TV on April 28, and took on a full-time general entertainment format, competing directly against WRLH.
-However, Richmond wasn't big enough at the time to support two independent stations.
-As a result, both stations became increasingly unprofitable, and Sudbrink soon encountered financial problems for other reasons, filing for Chapter 11 bankruptcy in late 1986.
+However, Richmond was not big enough at the time to support two independent stations.
+As a result, both stations became increasingly unprofitable.

 In September 1988, Act III Broadcasting, which had recently taken over WRLH-TV, bought WVRN's assets and merged WVRN's stronger programming onto WRLH's schedule.
 WVRN was then shut down and its license was returned to the FCC and deleted.

-The original broadcasting tower in Midlothian, Virginia that had been used by WVRN is now owned by Motorola and leased as a transmitter tower by two separately owned local FM radio stations: Entercom-owned Urban station WBTJ and VPM Media Corporation-owned public radio station WBBT-FM.
+The original broadcasting tower in Midlothian, Virginia, that had been used by WVRN is now owned by Motorola and leased as a transmitter tower by two separately owned local FM radio stations: Audacy-owned urban station WBTJ and VPM Media Corporation-owned public radio station WBBT-FM.